Tjerky/PipeTemperature/README.md

 # PipeTemperature
-The project aims to build a simulation in MATLAB modelling the heat flow through a pipe, which is both heated by the sun and cooled by water flowing through it.
+This project aim to build a working simulation of a flat-plate solar collector design.
+The aim is to do this with the simple steady state formulas.